jazbengu/AniRecci/README.md

-# Anime Recommendation App
+# AniRecci

 ## Overview

-The Anime Recommendation App is a web application built with Streamlit that allows users to input their favorite anime titles and receive recommendations for lesser-known anime based on content similarity.
+AniRecci is a web application built with Streamlit that allows users to input their favorite anime titles and receive recommendations for lesser-known anime based on content similarity.
 The application utilizes the Jikan API to fetch anime data and employs machine learning techniques for recommendation.

 ## Features